 These cameras are very inexpensive for what you get.
 A Canon 60d costs around $800.00 dollars.

-The Revolution started for this reason that you can change lenses on an HD camera that costs practically nothing compared to high end HDs.
+The Revolution started for this reason that you can change lenses on an HD camera that costs practically nothing compared to high end HDs. (again: the Back-Bone Rib-Cage Modded GoPro 4 Black allows interchangeable lenses and is the cheapest 4k camera in the world… more coming soon.)
 Plus, at the time I am writing this, the 5dMarkII is the only camera that shoots full frame HD video, that’s about 70mm vista vision size!
 And you get all of this image from a camera that costs about $3000 dollars.
 Amazing!
 Even the Red, at the moment, only shoots super 35mm, although at 4K…

 More full frame cameras are on their way for sure, but what an amazing thing indeed!
 Nobody ever expected this to happen.
 But it did, and now the revolution is on.
 The other huge thing that makes DSLRs popular is the fact that you can practically shoot movies in the dark.
 They can go low light with the right prime lens.
 No need for lighting if you don’t have any…

 It is a revolution, or renaissance, because now anyone who goes through the lessons at this Online Film School can make a professional movie that could potentially be distributed online; putting a huge crack in the foundations of the establishment like Hollywood.
 Its only a matter of time until some backyard Spielberg makes the next greatest movie, with nothing but a DSLR, and breaks all the box office records!
 More on this later…

 The DSLR revolution goes beyond just the cameras.
 The new Final Cut Pro X is tailor made for DSLR shooting.
 There is a whole industry that has grown up around these cool cameras, an industry that focuses on accessories.